 Now Wealthfront is tackling one of the most common complaints about Modern Portfolio Theory (MPT) (and, to a lesser degree, robo advisors, since they follow MPT): the lack of any downside risk protection.

-While this decreased your beta (which is good), it also decreased your returns (which is bad).
+While this decreased your beta (which is good), it also reduced your returns (which is terrible).